dotnet/csharplang/proposals/ref-readonly-parameters.md

 The overload resolution change for existing `in` parameters could be taken unconditionally (not considering LangVersion), but that would be a breaking change.

-Invoking an extension method with `ref readonly` receiver could result in warning "Argument 1 should be passed with `ref` or `in` keyword" as would happen for non-extension invocations with no callsite modifiers.
+Invoking an extension method with `ref readonly` receiver could result in warning "Argument 1 should be passed with `ref` or `in` keyword" as would happen for non-extension invocations with no callsite modifiers (user could fix such warning by turning the extension method invocation into static method invocation).
+The same warning could be reported when using custom collection initializer or interpolated string handler with `ref readonly` parameter, although user could not work around it.

 `ref readonly` overloads could be preferred over by-value overloads when there is no callsite modifier or there could be an ambiguity error.